About the Yeshiva

 The first incoming class of student-soldiers was in 1977.
 Thirty-five students were at first housed in temporary accommodations at a local school until dormitories could be renovated for permanent residence.

-The Yeshiva offers a five-year program for young Jewish men serving in the IDF.
+The Yeshiva offers a five-year program for young Jewish men combining Torah study and service in the IDF.
 Students are considered soldiers in every respect, including reserve duty, during the program.

 Daily studies begin at 6.45 a.m. with Teffilah.
 Students study Talmud most of the day, either with a partner (chevruta) or in a formal shiur.
 Other subjects at the Yeshiva include, but are not limited to, Emunah (faith), Tanach and Jewish Philosophy.